The2ndSlimShady/SlimScript/docs/BASICS.md

 write - 5 - 4 3
 ```

-Seems a bit frustating isn't it?
+Seems a bit intimidating isn't it?
 Lets split the expression into parts.
 As mentioned before operators accepts just two operands, so the operands of the first '-' will be `5` and `- 4 3`

 So our operation will be `- 5 1`.

-### Note:
+### <br> Note:

 We mentioned that '`operators take everything at their right as their operands`' so if you're gonna use return values as operands, they always should be the right operand.
 For example;